Messaging Analytics

-The Messaging Tab provides detailed insight into all bidirectional messaging activity and delivery performance metrics across channels such as SMS, Email, Push, WhatsApp, and RCS.
-This section is ideal for tracking message exchange volumes, delivery success, and sender performance.
+The Messaging Tab provides detailed insight into all bidirectional messaging activity and delivery performance metrics across channels such as SMS, Email, WhatsApp, and RCS.
+You use it to track message exchange volumes, delivery success, and sender performance.

-In addition to the Date Range Filter, it has four distinct sections:
+In addition to the Date Range Filter, the tab includes four distinct sections:

 • KPI Snapshots, (Total messages exchanged)